'ZDNET Recommends': What exactly does it mean?

 ZDNET's editorial team writes on behalf of you, our reader.
 Our goal is to deliver the most accurate information and the most knowledgeable advice possible in order to help you make smarter buying decisions on tech gear and a wide array of products and services.
 Our editors thoroughly review and fact-check every article to ensure that our content meets the highest standards.
 If we have made an error or published misleading information, we will correct or clarify the article.
 If you see inaccuracies in our content, please report the mistake via this form.

 And then there's Feren OS.
-Feren OS isn't just a pretty face, it's a face that you'll find much comfort and familiarity in.
-It's both immediately familiar and new at the same time.
+Feren OS isn't just a pretty face, it's a face in which you'll find much comfort, as it's both immediately familiar and new at the same time.

 Feren OS is a version of the Linux operating system that leans heavily into the KDE Plasma desktop with plenty of tweaks, such as substituting the Nemo file manager in place of Dolphin, to make it as elegant as it is user-friendly.

-I've already reviewed Feren OS, but there's a tool within the desktop distribution that focuses specifically on Windows users to help them make the migration.
+I've already reviewed Feren OS, but there's a tool within the desktop distribution that focuses specifically on Windows users to greatly simplify the migration.
 That is what I want to highlight here.

 With the OS comes a tool called the Feren OS Transfer tool.
 This makes a backup copy of the data in your current operating system and then restores it to the new system after the installation is complete.